Military aviation

 Riga Central Market hangars

-At the time of the creation of the Riga Central Market, it was one of the most modern markets in the world.
-It was based on the metal construction of the hangars of the German army airships of the First World War.
-The author describes the preconditions for the construction of the Riga Central Market and the scope of construction works, making it one of the largest buildings after the war in Latvia and one of the most modern markets in the world.
+At the time when Riga Central Market was built, it was one of the most modern markets in the world.
+It was built using the metal structures of the German army airship hangars of World War I as a basis.
+The author describes the prerequisites for the construction of Riga Central Market and the scope of the construction work, making it one of the most ambitious structures in post-war Latvia and one of the most modern markets in the world.

-United Aviation Festival - a real national holiday
+United Aviation Day - a true national holiday

-The narrator describes one of the most popular and widely attended events in Latvia - the Aviation Festival in Spilve.
-Describes the course and scope of the festival.
-The popularity of aviation in Latvia is emphasized.
+The narrator describes one of Latvia's most popular and widely attended events – the Aviation Festival in Spilve.
+He describes the course and scope of the festival.
+He emphasizes the popularity of aviation in Latvia.

 Skulte military bomber

-An article in a newspaper vividly demonstrates the situation in modern Latvia, when environmental objects glorifying the Soviet occupation army have been preserved and even restored in many places (often at the expense of the municipality).
-The indecision of power and the lack of will create long-lasting, confrontational situations in society.
-The various monuments, memorials and environmental objects are not perceived as places of history or memorial, but as instruments that continue the ideology of the Soviet occupation regime.
+The article in the newspaper vividly demonstrates the situation in modern Latvia, when in many places environmental objects glorifying the Soviet occupation army have been preserved and are even being restored (often at the expense of local governments).
+The indecision and lack of will of the authorities create long-term, confrontational situations in society.
+The various monuments, memorials and environmental objects are not perceived as historical or commemorative sites, but as tools that continue the ideology of the Soviet occupation regime.

 The secret of Tukums airfield

-Tukums airfield keeps a secret that no one has solved yet - is there really a nuclear missile warhead in the territory of the airfield, which is ordered there by the special service of the Russian army, I left the airfield in the 90s?
+The Tukums airfield holds a secret that no one has yet solved - is there really a nuclear warhead of a nuclear missile on the airfield territory, which was dug up there by the Russian army's special services after the airfield was abandoned in the 1990s?

 Were nuclear warheads buried at Tukums airfield?

-Former commander of the guard Aivars Skurstenis has applied for an open conversation to the Tukums district newspaper "Neatkarīgās Tukuma Ziņas".
-He was once a reserve officer and a front-line bodyguard, who in 1993 was offered a guard position in the agricultural company "Durbe" headed by Laimonis Mucenieks.
-The office - Līvāni house - had to be guarded there.
-That is the beginning of the story.
+Former guard commander Aivars Skurstenis has come forward for an open conversation with the Tukums district newspaper “Neatkarīgās Tukuma Ziņas”.
+He was once a reserve officer and a field guard, who in 1993 was offered a position as a guard at the agricultural company “Durbe” led by Laimonis Mucenieks.
+There, he had to guard an office – the Līvāni house.
+That is how the story begins.

 The story of the German air raid on Vaiņode airfield in June 1941

-With the departure of the Soviet occupation forces, the looting of many former war bases began.
-Soviet soldiers tried to take out as much as possible and leave the degraded infrastructure.
-After the departure of the troops, these bases continued to be looted by civilians and to exploit former military infrastructure.
+With the departure of the Soviet occupation troops, the looting of many former military bases began.
+Soviet soldiers tried to take out as much as possible and leave the infrastructure in a degraded state.
+After the troops left, civilians continued to loot these bases and exploit the former military infrastructure.

-The bombing of Rēzekne took place at Easter 1944, and as a result a large part of the city's buildings were destroyed and dozens of civilians were killed, while several thousand more were left homeless.
-People who have experienced these events on their own skin and can tell us about them were children at the time.
-One of them is also the author of this story.
+The bombing of Rēzekne took place on Easter 1944, and as a result, a large part of the city's buildings were destroyed and dozens of civilians were killed, while thousands more were left homeless.
+The people who experienced these events firsthand and can tell us about them were only children at the time.
+The author of this story is one of them.

 Pranks and games with military ammunition

-After the Second World War, the land of Latvia was full of the physical remnants of the war.
-It was a large number of rounds, unexploded ordnance and simple cartridges.
-Even today, especially in places where there has been active warfare, unexploded ordnance is found, which is very rare, while in the post-war years these charges in the forests and even in the courtyards were the everyday life of the inhabitants and even children's toys.
+After World War II, the land of Latvia was full of physical remnants of war.
+It was a large number of shells, unexploded mines and simply cartridges.
+Even now, especially in places where active war activity took place, unexploded mines are found, which is a great rarity, while in the post-war years these shells were a part of everyday life for residents in forests and even in yards, and even children's toys.

 Soviet aircraft bomb Riteli Cemetery